 United Nations World Water Development Report

-The United Nations World Water Development Report (WWDR) gives an overall picture of the state of the world's freshwater resources every 3 years.
-Its main objective is to provide decision-makers with the tools to implement sustainable use of our water.
-The latest issue, Managing Water under Uncertainty and Risk, is the fourth of the series.
+The United Nations World Water Development Report (WWDR), released every year with a focus on different strategic water issues each year, is the UN’s flagship report on water.
+It is a comprehensive review that gives an overall picture of the state of the world's freshwater resources and aims to provide decision-makers with the tools to implement sustainable use of our water.

 Science, Technology and Gender